Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 The ultimate goal of a benchmark beyond the FC region is to select an electronic-structure method that is sufficiently accurate, computationally efficient, and numerically stable to be used in the subsequent nonadiabatic molecular dynamics.
 Yet, a thorough mapping of PESs for molecules with many degrees of freedom can be tedious.
 One strategy to alleviate this burden is to start by locating key critical molecular geometries for each electronic state considered.
 Excited-state minima can be routinely located with most electronic structure codes, followed by frequency calculations to confirm whether a true minimum has been obtained.
-Optimizing CXs is more challenging, as they do not represent a single geometry but rather an intersection seam of geometries (see Sec.~\ref{ch2_cx}).\cite{pieri2021namdreactor} Typically, one optimizes a minimum energy CX (MECX), although it has been suggested that calculating minimal distance CXs -- i.e., points on the intersection seam closest to the FC geometry or excited-state minimum -- may often be more meaningful.\cite{levine2008optimizing} Furthermore, many single-reference methods, such as LR-TDDFT and ADC(2), are known to predict an incorrect dimensionality of the S$_1$/S$_0$ intersections -- their intersections do not appear to have a correct conical shape when plotted against branching space coordinates.\cite{tuna2015assessment,taylor2023description} Intersections between excited states are typically less problematic, at least in terms of their topology.
+Optimizing CXs is more challenging, as they do not represent a single geometry but rather an intersection seam of geometries (see Section~\ref{ch2_cx}).\cite{pieri2021namdreactor} Identifying the most relevant CXs for the system under study sometimes also requires running a few exploratory nonadiabatic trajectories in advance (as we also suggest in Section~\ref{sec:practicalcons}).
+Typically, one optimizes a minimum-energy CX (MECX), although it has been suggested that calculating minimal distance CXs -- i.e., points on the intersection seam closest to the FC geometry or excited-state minimum -- may often be more meaningful.\cite{levine2008optimizing} Furthermore, many single-reference methods, such as LR-TDDFT and ADC(2), are known to predict an incorrect dimensionality of the S$_1$/S$_0$ intersections -- their intersections do not appear to have a correct conical shape when plotted against branching space coordinates.\cite{tuna2015assessment,taylor2023description} Intersections between excited states are typically less problematic, at least in terms of their topology.
 Despite these theoretical peculiarities, optimizing crossings between electronic states is often meaningful, even when single-reference methods are employed.\cite{taylor2023description} General-purpose algorithms, such as CIopt,\cite{levine2008optimizing} enable the optimization of CXs without derivative coupling vectors and can thus be coupled with any electronic-structure method (see Ref.~\citenum{keal_comparison_2007} for a detailed discussion on the various algorithms to locate MECXs).
 Multireference methods, in principle, describe CXs accurately as long as they use an adequate active space and often serve as a benchmark for other methods.
+A commonly employed strategy in computational photochemistry is to balance the computational cost by using a multireference methods based on (multistate) CASPT2 to perform single-point calculations on a SA-CASSCF-optimized geometries (an approach often denoted 'CASPT2//CASSCF').\cite{sanjuan2012reviewcasscfpt2,gonzalez2012progress} Yet, this strategy may often suffer from shortcomings as solely correcting the electronic energy with second-order perturbation theory can be insufficient to provide reliable photochemical paths, and dynamic correlation is often required also at optimization stage for the different critical geometries on the PESs, in particular near CXs (an issue coined 'differential correlation problem'\cite{gonzalez2012progress} in this context) and for an adequate description of states involving a ionic/covalent electronic character.
+We note that this statement then extend to nonadiabatic molecular dynamics (e.g., Ref.~\citenum{liu2016dyncorrel}).